ChowJuicy/ChowJuicy/README.md

 ⚫ I'm currently learning about databases and web programming

+⚫ Chowjuicy is a butcher pronunciation of my Chinese name
 <!--
 **ChowJuicy/ChowJuicy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.